tic/Botarino/README.md

 # Botarino v4

 Botarino is a fully modular and easily customizable general purpose chatbot written in TypeScript.
-Currently it is build with the intention of being used as a Discord bot, but a substantial amount of the architecture is designed in a way which will allow for easy porting to other platforms.
-Nearly all of the Discord-specific functionality exists within the Discord service file, make it easy to replace with logic for some other platform.
+Currently it is built with the intention of being used as a Discord bot, but a substantial amount of the architecture is designed in a way which will allow for easy porting to other platforms.
+Nearly all of the Discord-specific functionality exists within the Discord service file, making it easier to replace with logic for some other platform.

+Unfortunately, I have implemented a few things using interfaces from the discord.js library, which would make porting certain stuff a bit tricky.
+In the future I plan on replacing this sort of thing with interfaces specifically for this project and having the Discord service translate as needed.

 This is the fourth major iteration of Botarino, following:
 - v1 -- simplistic, single-file.